A frozen industrial complex of rust-orange towers, lit by hearth-fire, fading into falling snow

 The world doesn't wait for you.

 The world simulates independently of the player.
 Factions pursue their own agendas.
 Settlements rise and fall.
 Consequences accumulate.
-The world's state at any moment is the product of everything that has happened in it — including while you were elsewhere, or dead.
+What you find at any moment is the product of everything that has happened — including while you were elsewhere, or dead.

 Factions act on their own